Bitcoin-ABC/bitcoin-abc/cashtab/ecash-wallet-implementation.md

         - Returns `bigint` (converted to `number` in Cashtab for form compatibility)
 - ✅ `sendXec()` has been replaced with `ecashWallet.action().build().broadcast()` in `SendXec.tsx`
     - `SendXec.tsx` now uses `ecash-wallet`'s `action()` API directly for building and broadcasting XEC transactions
-- ⚠️ `getMultisendTargetOutputs()` is still used but is a utility function for parsing user input, not for transaction building
+- ✅ `getMultisendTargetOutputs()` has been moved to `helpers/index.ts` as it's a utility function for parsing user input, not for transaction building
-- **This file will be removed LAST** as part of the cleanup phase
-- Once `getMultisendTargetOutputs()` is migrated or replaced, this file can be safely removed
+- ✅ `getMultisendTargetOutputsVectors` test vectors have been moved to `helpers/fixtures/vectors.js`
+- ✅ `transactions/` directory (including `index.js`, `__tests__/index.test.js`, and `fixtures/`) has been completely deleted
+- ✅ All transaction building functions have been removed from Cashtab

 ---